- Common name: Hyacinth

 Almost any container will be suitable, with or without drainage holes.
 If using a container with drainage holes any multipurpose compost will be suitable, if your container doesn’t have drainage holes then you will need to use a proprietary bulb fibre, to avoid waterlogging the bulbs which will cause them to rot.
 Half fill the container, place your bulbs, making sure that they do not touch each other or the sides of the container.
 Add more compost to just cover the bulbs with the tips just peeking through.
 Water sparingly then place in a cool dark place this will encourage their root system to develop before they start to push up the flower spike.
-The bulbs need to be kept like this for at least 8-10 weeks.
+The bulbs need to be kept like this for at least 8 to 10 weeks.
 Check occasionally for rot and keep compost moist but not waterlogged.

 When the shoot tip is about 2 cm tall you need to start acclimatising the bulbs.
 Bring them into a cool lighter space, an unheated spare bedroom would be ideal – as more of the shoot appears they will need to be introduced gradually to a warmer and lighter environment (they need to believe that spring has arrived!).
 Top dress with a covering of moss to enhance your display.

 Your hyacinths can be planted in the garden after flowering and growth has finished – and they will flower the following spring.